Miller Bobcat 250 Review

 All of the models are nearly identical except for a few key differences.

 Bobcat 250 GFCI – This model includes GFCI receptacles, which stands for Ground Fault Circuit Interrupters.
-It’s designed to prevent electrical shocks by shutting down when it detects the current is flowing along an unintended path such as water or a person.
+It’s designed to prevent electrical shocks by shutting down when it detects the current is flowing along an unintended path, such as water or a person.
+If you are at a job site where there are high risk factors such as a body of water, or the exposure to water, then this might be a better model 2 look into.

 Welding leads sold separately